-Somerset ASA encourages participation in Open Water swimming and provides and promotes development opportunities to enable Coaches, competitors and Officials to progress from pool swimming into Open Water events.
+Somerset ASA encourages safe participation in Open Water swimming and provides and promotes development opportunities to enable Coaches, competitors and Officials to progress from pool swimming into Open Water events.

 Our new Somerset ASA Open Water Secretary, Nicky Taylor, is currently developing Open Water swimming through A.N.T.
 Swimming Club of Somerset and is keen to promote the sport within the County and beyond.
 The Club caters for athletes from all areas and trains 3 open water venues.
 Nicky is also a member of Street & District who have been involved with Open Water Swimming.

-Kat Percival also has considerable experience in this discipline and is involved in County Open Water Coaching duties.
-She helps organise our annual Open Water Championships, Inter County Team and English Channel crossings.
-View her Contact Details.
+Kat Percival also has considerable experience in this discipline and has helped organise English Channel crossings.